mendix/docs/content/en/docs/refguide/version-control/svn-git-differences.md

 {{< figure src="/attachments/refguide/version-control/image10.png" alt="Local Repository and Team Server" >}}

-This means you can fully integrate the changes from your fellow developers locally, without having to do the merge on the remote server.
-This means these operations will be relatively fast in comparison to SVN.
+This means you can fully integrate the changes from your other developers locally, without having to do the merge on the remote server.
+This means these operations are relatively fast in comparison to SVN.

-Take the following scenario.
-You are developing a feature together with someone else on the same branch.
+For example, you are developing a feature together with another developer on the same branch.
 You both have the same starting point (3).
-When your colleague commits a change, you can choose to retrieve those changes and integrate them.
-To enable this, we ask developer to first commit existing changes locally (6), so they can be automatically merged when changes are retrieved from other developers.
-After this you commit the merged result, and optionally push the merged result (7) so they can be used by your colleague.
+When your colleague commits a change, you can choose to retrieve these changes and integrate them.
+To enable this, we ask developers to first commit existing changes locally (6), so the changes can be automatically merged when they are retrieved by other developers.
+After this you commit the merged result, and optionally push the merged result (7) to be used by your colleague.
 Because changes are already explicitly committed, you can always see what you changed and you cannot accidentally override your local changes when you are resolving conflicts.

 {{< figure src="/attachments/refguide/version-control/image11.png" alt="Incoming changes in Git" >}}